Apply for a Grant

 All submissions are subject to the process, procedures, and rules of both the Hillsboro Community Foundation and Central Kansas Community Foundation.
 Upon review by the HCF Grant Selection Committee, additional information may be requested for clarification.

-Grant Award Ceremony will take place on Friday, February 18, 2022
+A Grant Award Ceremony will take place on Thursday, February 17, 2022

 Criteria for Funding Proposals